4.3.1 Public Access to Educational Resources

 Two GUST teams earned silver medals, marking an outstanding achievement for our expanding community of programmers.
 Additionally, one team qualified to advance to the Africa and Arab Championship Programming Contest, placing GUST on a broader regional stage and showcasing the strength of our academic training in computer science.

-Supporting SDG 4: Quality Education, the Center for Education and Advancement (CEA) at GUST continues to extend learning opportunities beyond the university campus.
+Supporting SDG 4: Quality Education, the College of Engineering and Architecture (CEA) at GUST continues to extend learning opportunities beyond the university campus.
 One such initiative was the Multidisciplinary Scientific Session titled “Harnessing AI in Healthcare: From Data to Clinical Insights”, led by Prof. Dr. Bulent Yilmaz.

 The seminar brought together students, professionals, and community members to explore how artificial intelligence is transforming modern healthcare—from improving diagnostics to enhancing patient care.
 Through engaging discussions and expert insights, participants gained a deeper understanding of how data-driven technologies are shaping the future of medicine.